aeneria/aeneria-app/README.md

 But, now we have this little sneaky guy in our home, well, let's use it.

-And I can say that dispite what Enedis says: `Linky is great opportunoity for users to understand their consumption and reduce it blablabla..`
+And I can say that dispite what Enedis says: `Linky is great opportunity for users to understand their consumption and reduce it blablabla..`

 They do nothing to help individuals to use their data in their own (and not just visualize it on their website or on their partner's one).
 There's no API (or maybe there's one but any documentation can't be found) to programmaticly get our own data.